Viewing The White House

 Southern View of the White House with fountain in the foreground

-View of the White House from the Ellipse.
+View of The White House and South Lawn from the Ellipse.

 NPS

-The Ellipse is located on the south side of the White House.
-Visitors can look across the South Lawn to see the Truman Balcony, the landing area for Marine One and the White House Garden.
+The Ellipse is located on the south side of The White House.
+From there, visitors can look across the South Lawn to see the Truman Balcony, the landing area for Marine One, and the gardens on The White House Grounds.

-The best spot to view the White House on the Ellipse is the Zero Milestone Marker, located at its northern most point.
-The Ellipse can be closed by Secret Service without warning.
-When this happens, the closest southern view of the White House is on Constitution Avenue.
+The best spot to view The White House on the Ellipse is the Zero Milestone Marker, located at its northernmost point.
+The Ellipse may be closed by Secret Service without advance warning.
+When this happens, the closest southern view of The White House is from Constitution Avenue.

-Beyond its iconic views, the Ellipse has been an important gathering space for first amendment activity like the AIDS Memorial Quilt and community events.
+Beyond its iconic views, the Ellipse has been an important gathering space for first amendment activities and special events.

 WHHO-PRPA base Map